All Episodes

 They have basically stopped being the media.

-And she's right about a lot of things, and it is noteworthy because I can't, you know as well as I do, there are many, many Republicans and conservatives who hate, put it this way, who consider the media to be as big an opponent as any Democrat is.
+And she's right about a lot of things, and it is noteworthy because you know as well as I do, there are many, many Republicans and conservatives who hate, put it this way, who consider the media to be as big an opponent as any Democrat is.

 We have two opponents.